The Huckleberry Hound Show: Home media

 After Volume 1 no further Volumes of The Huckleberry Hound Show were released on DVD.
-According to Warner Archive President George Feltenstein, since many early Hanna-Barbera shows used stock music from Capital Records, there were rights issues between WB and the estates of the composers over the music cues used in the show that prevented further seasons from being released.
+According to Warner Archive President George Feltenstein, since many early Hanna-Barbera shows used stock music from Capitol Records, there were rights issues between WB and the estates of the composers over the music cues used in the show that prevented further seasons from being released.

-However in 2025, Warner Archive Collection cleared the rights and announced The Huckleberry Hound Show: The Complete Original Series and 11 Disc Blu-Ray box set that contains all 68 episodes (178 segments) restored with the original opening/closing credits and bridging material intact, as well as all the extras from the 2005 DVD.
+However in 2025, Warner Archive Collection cleared the rights and announced The Huckleberry Hound Show: The Complete Original Series, an 11 disc Blu-ray box set that contains all 68 episodes (178 segments) restored with the original opening/closing credits and bridging material intact, as well as all the extras from the 2005 DVD.
 The set was released on August 26, 2025.